-Who withdraw during: Transcript will indicate:

-Week 1 No record

-Week 2-4 W

-Week 5 and after WP or WF
+Who withdraw during: Week 1 Week 2-4 Week 5 and after Transcript will indicate: No record\\ W WP or WF\

-WP or WF is assigned based on the grade that the student has earned at the time of official withdrawal from the course.
+\WP or WF is assigned based on the grade that the student has earned at the time of official withdrawal from the course.
 A DF or WF will count as a course failure for the purpose of student academic progression.

-Students who withdraw from the program will receive a grade of W. All program withdrawals will count toward attempted courses in determining quantitative progress.
+\\Students who withdraw from the program will receive a grade of W. All program withdrawals will count toward attempted courses in determining quantitative progress.